-Welcome to Blunt Reentry
+Welcome to Nukesletter

 Who Are You?

-My writing has appeared in the New York Times, the Wall Street Journal, the Washington Post, Foreign Affairs, The Diplomat, and elsewhere.
-I used to write nearly daily at The Diplomat, where I was an editor for seven years, and penned a column for the South China Morning Post.
+My writing has appeared in the New York Times, the Wall Street Journal, the Washington Post, Foreign Affairs, and elsewhere.
 In 2020, my first book, ‘Kim Jong Un and the Bomb: Survival and Deterrence in North Korea’ was published by Hurst Publishers and Oxford University Press.
+My second book, ‘The New Nuclear Age: At the Precipice of Armageddon’, is out in 2025, courtesy of Polity.
 Before joining the Carnegie Endowment, I was an adjunct senior fellow at the Federation of American Scientists.
 I’ve also consulted for various organizations and governments—mostly on matters related to nuclear weapons, arms control, defense, and international security.

 My full professional biography is available here and my personal website is here.
+Views expressed in this newsletter are exclusively my own.

 What If I Notice an Error?